 Due to developments associated with COVID-19 we have decided to defer the first cohort.
 We are looking forward to welcoming attendees into the program and will be in touch as soon as we can offer new dates.

-The IPAA Future Leaders Program provides an exciting development opportunity for emerging and future leaders in public administration, to broaden perspectives and networks across the sector.
+The IPAA Future Leaders Program provides an exciting development opportunity for emerging leaders in the public sector.

-The program aims to provide emerging and future leaders with an opportunity to discuss and debate challenges relevant to them and, to broaden their perspective in public administration whilst networking with other participants from the public sector, the private sector and academia.
+The program aims to provide emerging and future leaders with an opportunity to discuss and debate challenges relevant to them, broadening their perspective in the public service, whilst networking with participants from across the sectors.

-The program is an interactive series of five events and discussions, providing an opportunity for participants to contribute ideas on how the public sector can improve the future of public administration.
-The program is not a training course and will be based around three key themes, structured as follows:
+The program is an interactive series of five events and discussions, providing an opportunity for participants to learn how they can improve the future of the public sector.
+Importantly, the program is not a training course, rather of series of curated experiences integrated through the following activities:

-For more information about the Program please contact Tania O'Neil in the IPAA office or 02 6154 9800.
+For more information about the program please email IPAA or contact the office on 02 6154 9800.